bdietz/dlf-checklist/PITCHME.md

 https://en.wikipedia.org/wiki/Checklist

-Note: From a general perspective, why might a checklist be useful?
-What should we expect a researcher's expertise to be?
-Both Materials Science and Engineering AND information management?
-A checklist, as a tool to compensate for the limits of our mental capacity, could help people adhere to their DMPs and manage their data effectively.
+Note: Why might a checklist be useful?
+As a tool it compensates for the limits of our mental capacity, could help, say, a Material Sciences and Engineering researchers also be a bit of an information professional (a data manager).
 ---
 @title[Investment]
 ### Why a Checklist for the committee?
 - Relatively low commitment
 - Potentially high impact
 - Iterative process
-Note: At the same time, from the RDC's perspective, a checklist was attractive because we could quickly prototype a tool that might have an impact.
-Alternately, if it was a failure, it would have been a fairly small investment of time.
+Note: Now from the RDC's perspective, a checklist was attractive because we could quickly prototype a tool that might have an impact.
+Alternately, if it's a failure, it would have been a fairly small investment of time.
 Either way, the process could be iterative: we could roll something out, get feedback, improve, and repeat.
 ---
 @title[Environmental scan]
 ### Environmental Scan